coding-coworking-club/project_tutorial/how_convenient_is_here/README.md

 3. Update the configaration file

-    Find config.ini in convenience folder then edit it if necessary.
+    Find `src/config.ini` in the folder named `convenience` then edit it if necessary.
     - Get Google API key

         <https://developers.google.com/maps/documentation/maps-static/get-api-key>